 Q: Is there a 4U T-Ball division in the Fall?

-A: Yes, we have currently open a 4U to the Fall season, if we have enough players and coaches to put together teams.
+A: Yes, we have currently opened 4U to the Fall season, as long as we have enough players and coaches to put together teams.

 Q: How are the age divisions determined?

 A: The age for a given Fall and Spring season are determined by the child’s age on January 1st (for softball) and April 30th (for baseball).
 Please note the year associated with the date and that a player’s age remains the same for consecutive Fall and Spring seasons.
 For instance, the player’s age as of 4/30/18 is used to determine a players division for the Fall 2017 and Spring 2018 seasons.
 The same applies for softball, though the date is January 1st.

 Q: Can my child ‘play up’ to an older age group?